-Commissioner Stoll is well-known to the Missouri Senate and the House of Representatives, having been elected to both legislative bodies by the citizens of his home area in Jefferson County.
-Stoll was first elected to the Missouri House of Representatives, District 103, in 1992.
-He was re-elected by the citizens of that district in 1994 and 1996 to serve three consecutive terms in that chamber.
-During his tenure in the Missouri House, Stoll served on a number of legislative committees, including being named chairman of the House Elementary and Secondary Education Committee.
+Commissioner Stoll is well-known to the Missouri House of Representatives and Senate, having been elected to both legislative bodies by the citizens of Jefferson County, Missouri.
+Stoll was first elected to the Missouri House of Representatives in 1992 and was re-elected in 1994 and 1996.
+During his tenure in the Missouri House, Stoll served on a number of legislative committees and as chairman of the House Elementary and Secondary Education Committee.

-In 1998, Commissioner Stoll was elected to the Missouri Senate, serving the 22nd District that comprised the northern two-thirds of Jefferson County.
-As Senator from the 22nd, Commissioner Stoll replaced Senate President Pro-Tem Bill McKenna, the Senate’s highest ranking official.
-Stoll, who was re-elected to the Senate in 2002, served on a number of committees, including the Senate Committee on Commerce and the Environment, the Senate Committee on Local Government and Economic Development, the Senate Ways and Means Committee and the Senate Appropriations Committee.
+In 1998, Stoll was elected to a four-year term to the Missouri Senate and was re-elected in 2002.
+He served on a number of committees, including the Senate Committee on Commerce and the Environment, the Senate Ways and Means Committee and the Senate Appropriations Committee.
 He also served as chairman of the Committee on Elections, Veterans and Corrections during his first term in the Senate.

-In 2005, Commissioner Stoll returned to Jefferson County to serve as the City Administrator of Festus, a position he held for four years.
+In 2005, Stoll returned to Jefferson County to serve as the City Administrator of Festus, Missouri, a position he held for four years.

-In 2009, Commissioner Stoll was named Director of Administration for Jefferson County, becoming the first director to serve under the Home Rule Charter of Jefferson County.
+In 2009, Stoll was named Director of Administration for Jefferson County, Missouri, becoming the first director to serve under the Home Rule Charter of Jefferson County.

-Commissioner Stoll is a member of the National Association of Regulatory Utility Commissioners, and serves on the NARUC Committee on Water and Electricity.
-Commissioner Stoll serves as the Missouri Public Service Commission’s representative on the Regional State Committee for the Southwest Power Pool.
+Commissioner Stoll is a member of the National Association of Regulatory Utility Commissioners where he serves on the Committee on Electricity and the Subcommittee on Nuclear Issues-Waste Disposal.
+He also serves as the Missouri Public Service Commission’s representative on the Regional State Committee for the Southwest Power Pool.

 Commissioner Stoll and his wife, Kathy, have four children (Emily Stoll, deceased) and five grandchildren.